Itential-Pre-Builts/F5---BIG-IQ---REST/TAB2.md

   </tbody>
 </table>

 ### How to Install

 To install the Workflow Project:

-- Verify you are running a supported version of the Itential Automation Platform (IAP) as listed above in the [Supported IAP Versions](#supported-iap-versions) section in order to install the Workflow Project.
+- Verify you are running a supported version of the Itential Automation Platform (IAP) as listed above in the [Supported IAP Versions](#supported-iap-versions) section in order to install the Example Project.
-- Import the Workflow Project in [Admin Essentials](https://docs.itential.com/docs/importing-a-prebuilt-4).
+- Import the Example Project in [Admin Essentials](https://docs.itential.com/docs/importing-a-prebuilt-4).

 ###  Testing

+Cypress is generally used to test all Itential Example Projects.
+While Cypress is an opensource tool, at Itential we have internal libraries that have been built around Cypress to allow us to test with a deployed IAP.

+When certifying our Example Projects for a release of IAP we run these tests against the particular version of IAP and create a release branch in GitLab.
+If you do not see the Example Project available in your version of IAP please contact Itential.

-While Itential tests this Workflow Project and its capabilities, it is often the case the customer environments offer their own unique circumstances.
-Therefore, it is our recommendation that you deploy this Workflow Project into a development/testing environment in which you can test the Workflow Project.
+While Itential tests this Example Project and its capabilities, it is often the case the customer environments offer their own unique circumstances.
+Therefore, it is our recommendation that you deploy this Example Project into a development/testing environment in which you can test the Example Project.

 ## Using this Workflow Project
+Workflow Projects contain 1 or more workflows.
+Each of these workflows have different inputs and outputs.

+### Upgrade BIG-IP Device - F5 - BIG-IQ
+Upgrades BIG-IP device over F5 BIG-IQ

+Capabilities include:
+- Upgrades F5 BIG-IP device over BIG-IQ API
+- Provides option to upload iHealth task before and after upgrade
+- Verify sufficient disk space exists on BIG-IP for upgrade
+- Verifies license key and provides form input for license key inputs if license re-activation needed and performs license re-activation
+- Performs rollback to volume prior to upgrade if upgrade fails
+- Performs device discovery and import after upgrade
+- Supports upgrade of HA pair of devices as well as upgrade of single device
+- Updates device upgrade task to include private keys
+- Checks BIG-IP device version compared to target software image version prior to upgrade
+- Checks active volume compared to target volume of BIG-IP device during rollback to see if different and to perform reboot if so

-### Entry Point IAP Component
+#### Entry Point IAP Component

 The primary IAP component to run **Upgrade BIG-IP Device - F5 - BIG-IQ** is listed below: